juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 # 3. Type and Abstraction
 - London metro analogy
 	- If you think about the purpose of the subway map, you can easily rule out the geographical accuracy, and concentrate more on showing the connection between stations effectively.
-- Use abstraction, or disintegrate and simplify, to make this world easier and predictable, and hence, understandable.
+- Use abstraction, or disintegrate (generating features) and simplify (choosing features), to make this world easier and predictable, and hence, understandable.
 - Abstraction is ...
 	- Dimension 1: Generalization between specific objects: Commonness chosen, difference discarded.
 	- Dimension 2: Remove the unimportant details to emphasize the important parts.